hew/react-scroll-horizontal/README.md

 * `reverseScroll`  - Reverses the scroll direction
 * `style`          - Pass a style object through to parent div
 * `config`         - Passes a spring config object to React Motion
+* `className`      - Classnames to pass into the component

 Gotchas